BlueberryIce-cream/Math-Notes/README.md

 <h3>Basics of Algebra</h3>

-These notes are based on the year-long graduate algebra sequence at UC San Diego, each file corresponding to one quarter's contents.
+These notes are adapted from the year-long graduate algebra sequence at UC San Diego, each file corresponding to one quarter's contents.

 *Group Theory and Ring Theory*: https://www.overleaf.com/read/tfdcfhrgcwvr#450f96